bradlys/JSGuidelines/README.md

 });
 ```

-Place 1 space before the opening paranthesis in control statements (if, white, etc.).
+Place 1 space before the opening paranthesis in control statements (if, while, etc.).
 Place no space before the argument list in function calls and declarations.

 ```javascript
 // bad